Private Lesson FAQs

 - Stay on-task with a hands-on activity for 15 minutes

 Q: How is the CSA calendar organized?

 Music programs have two 15-week semesters: September to mid-January, and mid-January to May.
-Visual Art classes have two 10-week semesters.
-During the summer we offer various enrichment courses in music and visual art.
+During the summer we offer various enrichment courses in early childhood music and Suzuki Samplers.

 Most music students continue to take private lessons during the summer but with a more flexible schedule.

 Q: What are the credentials of CSA faculty members?
 Do college students teach?

 Our teachers are professional musicians, with the majority of them holding postgraduate degrees in their respective disciplines.
 Biographical information is available for each faculty member in our Faculty section.